-In PC4uMusic configurations, this applies especially to practical applications with the Microsoft system driver for the sound processor built into the motherboards.
+In PC4uMusic configurations, this primarily concerns practical applications with the Microsoft system driver for the sound processor built into motherboards to play stereo, quadraphonic, and home theater recordings

-An interesting feature here is also the analog solution for playing binaurally recorded music through speakers.
-Japan Victor Company (JVC) offered them under the name Biphonics.
-The flagship product was BN-5, which was mentioned, among others, in the text entitled: Ambiophony and Rendezvous on SR2 with Roger Moor
+Another interesting topic here is the analog solution for playing music through speakers from binaural recordings, which are intended for listening with headphones.
+Japan Victor Company (JVC) offered such solutions under the name Biphonics.
+The flagship product was the BN-5, which was mentioned in the text entitled: Ambiophony and Rendezvous on SR2 with Roger Moor.

-Even with the most reputable equipment, measurements are taken with one microphone, and we have two ears.
-This must be taken into account, because the most important thing is what we want to measure to ensure faithful music reproduction.
-The quality of the microphone is of course important here, but it is most important for laboratory measurements in soundproofed chambers to create curves for advertising materials of loudspeaker manufacturers.
+Even with the most renowned equipment, measurements are taken with one microphone, and we have two ears, which is worth considering to ensure faithful reproduction of music.
+What is important is what we want to measure.
+The quality of the microphone is of course important, but what is most important is in laboratory measurements in soundproof chambers, to create curves for advertising materials of loudspeaker manufacturers.
+At home, the most important thing is that the loudspeakers work optimally in a given room in relation to our ears.

-MathAudio Room EQ is a professional program for studio use, but there is also a free version for foobar2000.
-It even has a measurement function with left and right microphones, but there is no way to implement this in practice
+MathAudio Room EQ is a professional studio software and there is also a free version for foobar2000.
+It has a left and right microphone measurement function, but not for 4 speakers and does not include a dummy head measurement either.

 Edited 1986-1987 at Emscherland Studio, Gelsenkirchen.